 How Far Can A 22 Rifle Bullet Travel

-Whenever I go target shooting with a long-range rifle I always use a 22 rifle bullet.
+Whenever I go target shooting with a long-range rifle by using my best 22lr scopes, I always use a 22 rifle bullet.
 In my experience, different manufacturers put different maximum bullet ranges.
 So, I recently sought to find out how far can a 22 rifle bullet travel.
 Using a Remington Nylon 66 I was able to hit targets as far away as 1.5 miles.
 So, in my estimation, a standard 22 rifle bullet will travel for a distance of 1.5 miles.

 How Far Will A 380 Bullet Travel